aimeele97/employee_kpi_analysis/README.md

 ### Key Findings

 #### Employee Diversity
-- The department that has the most employees is Sales and Marketing, which contribute 31% total company's workforce.
-The company has 17,417 employees across 9 departments; Sales and Marketing account for 31% of the workforce.
+- The largest department is Sales and Marketing, which comprises 31% of the total workforce of 17,417 employees.
-- Males dominate each department, with females mainly in Procurement, HR, and Operations.
-- Average age varies by department, indicating demographic diversity.
+- The average age of employees varies by department, ranging from 20 to 60 years, which highlights a significant demographic diversity within the organization.

 #### KPI Analysis
 - Only 36% of employees achieve KPIs above 80%, indicating a concerning level of performance among staff.
 - There is no correlation between award wins and employees meeting KPIs; notably, employees who do not meet KPIs can still win awards.
 For instance, while the R&D department has the highest KPI achievement rate at 45%, it only receives 1% of the awards.
-- A significant finding is that employees attending training for the first time see a marked improvement, with half of them passing their KPIs.
+- The employees that attending training for the first time see a marked improvement, with half of them passing their KPIs.
 This success rate increases with additional training sessions.
-- KPI achievement is significantly higher among employees with bachelor's degrees, who reach 65%, compared to just 29% for master's degree holders.
-This disparity may reflect an imbalance in the educational backgrounds of hired staff.
+- KPI achievement is significantly higher among employees with bachelor's degrees, reaching 65%, compared to only 29% for master's degree holders.
+This disparity suggests that the level of education may not be directly related to KPI achievement among employees.

 #### Employee Ratings Last Year
 - Average employee rating is 3.35.
 18% employees rated lowest at 1 to 2 stars, particularly in Sales and Marketing,suggesting potential issues in these areas that may need to be addressed to improve employee satisfaction and performance.